xshi-lgtm/CSC120-A6/README.md

 # A6: Unit Testing
 The goal of this assignment is to reinforce the importance of unit testing in Java using `JUnit`.
 You are provided with a solution to A2 written in Java.
 The solution compiles and runs, but contains 10 bugs.
 Your task is to design and implement a suite of unit tests in `ShopTest.java` to identify the bugs.
-You will edit `ShopTest.java` but **SHOULD NOT edit** `Computer.java` nor `ResaleShop.java`.
+You will edit `ShopTest.java` but we recomment you **DO NOT edit** `Computer.java` nor `ResaleShop.java` (or if you do keep careful track of what you changed).